Jacobite rising of 1715: Uprising in Scotland

-England
+Uprising in England

 Amongst the leaders of a Jacobite conspiracy in western England were three peers and six MPs.
 The government arrested the leaders, including Sir William Wyndham, on the night of 2 October, and on the following day easily obtained Parliament's legitimation of these arrests.
 The government sent reinforcements to defend Bristol, Southampton and Plymouth.
 Oxford, famous for its monarchist sentiment, fell under government suspicion, and on 17 October General Pepper led the dragoons into the city and arrested some leading Jacobites without resistance.

-Though the main rising in the West had been forestalled, a planned secondary rising in Northumberland went ahead on 6 October 1715, including two peers of the realm, James Radclyffe, 3rd Earl of Derwentwater, and William Widdrington, 4th Baron Widdrington, and a future peer, Charles Radclyffe, later de jure 5th Earl of Derwentwater.
+Though the main rising in the West had been forestalled by the preemptive arrest of local Jacobite leaders, a planned secondary rising in Northumberland went ahead on 6 October 1715, involving two peers of the realm, James Radclyffe, 3rd Earl of Derwentwater, and William Widdrington, 4th Baron Widdrington, and a future peer, Charles Radclyffe, later de jure 5th Earl of Derwentwater.
 Another future English peer, Edward Howard, later 9th Duke of Norfolk, joined the rising later in Lancashire, as did other prominent figures, including Robert Cotton, one of the leading gentlemen in Huntingdonshire.

 The English Jacobites joined with a force of Scottish Borderer Jacobites, led by William Gordon, 6th Viscount Kenmure, and this small army received Mackintosh's contingent.
 They marched into England, where the Government forces caught up with them at the Battle of Preston on 12–14 November.
 The Jacobites won the first day of the battle, killing large numbers of Government forces, but Government reinforcements arrived the next day and the Jacobites eventually surrendered.

 On 15 November 3,000 Dutch troops arrived on the Thames and some time later another 3,000 landed in Hull.
 With this act of support, the Dutch fulfilled their part of the Barrier Treaty, which stated that the Dutch would provide 6,000 troops to defend the 'Protestant Succession.'
 This act of friendship forced George I to back the Dutch against the Emperor on the implementation of the Barrier, something George had sought to avoid.
 With both Maritime Powers drawing a unified line against Austria, the barrier negotiations were quickly concluded to the Dutch Republic's satisfaction.
 Dutch troops took part in some minor actions in Scotland.